Moniaesz/Matching-game-udacity-2018/README.md

 Open index.html and play!

-* or just click here (codepen preview): https://codepen.io/moniasz/pen/VXBmre
+* or go to live preview: https://moniaesz.github.io/matching-game/

 ### GAME FEATURES
-`

 Game consist of deck of cards and panel with star rating, move counter, timer and restart button.

 * Stars inform You about the level of Your skills and are based on numbers of moves You made to complete game successfully.
 At the beginning there are 3 full- coloured stars.
 Inside colour disappears accordingly when You hit over 20 (first star), 30 (second star), 40 (third star).